 Instructions

-- GRILL/OVEN PREP: If using a grill: Preheat to 525-550 degrees F. If using an oven, preheat to 400 degrees F. Set out 4 large sheets (2 feet in length each) of heavy duty foil.
+- If using a grill, preheat to 525โ550ยฐF.
+If using an oven, preheat to 400ยฐF.
+Set out 4 large sheets (2 feet in length each) of heavy-duty foil.
 Lightly grease with cooking spray.

-- VEGGIE PREP: Scrub the potatoes clean and dry them-- no need to peel Yukon golds.
+- Scrub potatoes clean and dry themโno need to peel Yukon golds.
 Cut the potatoes into bite-sized, 1/2-inch pieces.
 Cut the green pepper into bite-sized, 1-inch pieces (discard seeds and ribs).
 Finely dice the yellow onion.
 Thinly slice the mushrooms.
-Add all these veggies to a large bowl and add the 3 tablespoons olive oil, and salt + pepper to taste (I add 1/2 teaspoon salt and 1/4 teaspoon pepper).
-Toss to completely coat all the veggies and then evenly divide this mixture among the 4 pieces of prepared foil.
+Add all these veggies to a large bowl and add the olive oil and salt and pepper to taste (I add 1/2 teaspoon salt and 1/4 teaspoon pepper).
+Toss to completely coat all the veggies, then evenly divide this mixture among the 4 pieces of prepared foil.

-- MEAT PREP: In that same bowl used for the veggies (less dishes!) add the pound of ground beef.
-Add the 1 tablespoon Worcestershire sauce, 2 tablespoons ketchup, 1/2 teaspoon paprika, 1/2 teaspoon onion powder, 1/2 teaspoon garlic powder, 1/4 teaspoon cayenne pepper, 1-1/2 teaspoons Italian seasoning, salt and pepper (to taste).
-I add 1/2 teaspoon salt and pepper; add to personal preference.
+- In that same bowl used for the veggies, add ground beef.
+Add Worcestershire sauce, ketchup, paprika, onion powder, garlic powder, cayenne pepper, Italian seasoning, and salt and pepper to taste (I add 1/2 teaspoon salt and pepper; add to preference).
 With your hands, knead the ingredients together until incorporated.

-- ADD MEAT TO FOIL PACKS: Divide the meat mixture evenly into 4 parts (just eyeball it) Coarsely crumble each portion of beef over the veggies in each foil packet.
-Completely seal the foil packets (if they aren't completely sealed, they'll leak out when they're flipped), making sure to leave some room for air circulation in each packet.
+- Divide the meat mixture evenly into 4 parts (just eyeball it) Coarsely crumble each portion of beef over the veggies in each foil packet.
+Completely seal the foil packets (if they arenโt completely sealed, theyโll leak out when theyโre flipped), leaving some room for air circulation in each packet.

-- TO GRILL: Place the packets in the middle of the grill and cook at high temperature for 10 minutes.
-Flip the foil packets and cook for another 5-10 minutes or until veggies are tender.
-My grill at 525 degrees takes exactly 15 minutes.
-We like these best on the grill or campfire, but they can be baked.
-TO BAKE: Place the packets on a large sheet pan lined with foil.
-Place the packets on and bake for 28-38 minutes.
-(My oven takes exactly 30 minutes.)
-Remember, if you check your packets and they aren't quite done, they will need even longer because all the steam has escaped and they've cooled down.
-Avoid checking the packets frequently and only check one at a time.CAMPFIRE: Place the sealed packetsย very close to (or even directly on) a pile of hot coals.
-Start by cooking them for 5 minutes, flipping them over, and cooking for another 5 minutes before giving a check.
+- Grill: Place the packets in the middle of the grill and cook at high temperature for 10 minutes.
+Flip the foil packets and cook another 5โ10 minutes or until veggies are tender.
+My grill at 525ยฐ takes 15 minutes.
+I like these best on the grill or campfire.Oven: Place the packets on a large sheet pan lined with foil and bake for 28โ38 minutes.
+(My oven takes 30 minutes.)
+If you check the packets and they arenโt quite done, they will need even longer because all the steam has escaped and theyโve cooled down.
+Avoid checking packets frequently and only check one at a time.Campfire: Place the sealed packetsย very close to (or even directly on) a pile of hot coals.
+Start by cooking them for 5 minutes, flipping them over, and cooking another 5 minutes before giving a check.

-- ADD CHEESE: Remove foil packs from heat and carefully open the packets (watch out for the release of steam.)
-Immediately place 1 and 1/2 pieces of Provolone cheese on top and then return the foil packet to the heat source for a few minutes to allow the cheese to melt on top (30 seconds to 1 minute in the oven, 1-2 minutes in closed hot grill, and let it melt on its own for campfire cooking (don't put it back on the fire).
+- Remove foil packs from heat and carefully open them (watch for the release of steam.)
+Immediately place 1 and 1/2 pieces of Provolone cheese on top and return the foil packet to the heat source for a few minutes to allow the cheese to melt on top (30 seconds to 1 minute in the oven, 1โ2 minutes in closed hot grill, and let it melt on its own for campfire cooking (donโt put it back on the fire).
 Enjoy immediately!

 Video